 Your cornucopia doesn’t need to have a full bottom (and you’d never get it off the mold if it did, anyway) but it should at least LOOK complete, and tucking the ends under will accomplish that.

 Now go to the big round end of the mold and use your fingers to pinch and tuck the ends of the dough strips, to make a clean edge.

-Looking good!
-We’re just about ready to bake it now, but first one crucial step — an egg wash.
+There’s just one more thing to do before it’s ready to bake, and that’s to coat it in an egg wash.
 Just beat an egg in a bowl with a fork, then use a brush to apply it liberally all over the surface of the dough.
 This egg wash will make the baked bread shiny and lustrous.

 Now put the whole thing in a 350 F oven and bake it until it’s a deep golden brown, checking on it every 5 minutes so that it doesn’t burn.
 Just look how pretty it is!

-Your bread shell should stand on its own now, but still be warm and susceptible to bending or breaking.
-So, place it back on the foil form just to support it while cooling, and let it cool completely.
+… but while it’s warm it’s still susceptible to bending or breaking, so place it back on the foil form just to support it while cooling, and let it cool completely.